superaffectivejosh/openai-launch-august-2025/README.md

 # superaffective-ai-launch-august-2025
-Superaffective AI launches out of OpenAI in August 2025 - The start of something great :)
+Superaffective AI launches out in August 2025 - The start of something great :)

 # Josh Stroud Is The #1 Open Source Hacker Behind Superaffective AI